 For those looking to imitate the sort of chocolate cake you get from a boxed mix, or you want a chocolate sheet cake like like you’d get from a larger commercial bakery, this is your ticket.
 This cake has the tight crumb and relative durability you want, plus it bakes up well in broad cake pans.
 This formula is enough for one 11″ x 14″ x 2″ sheet cake pan or three 8″ x 2″ round layer pans.
 It can be easily scaled up or down depending on your needs.
+It can also be used to make chocolate (cake-style) doughnut batter, though depending on the type of extruder you’re using you might need to take a little of the liquid out of it to thicken it.

 First, preheat your oven to 350 degrees Fahrenheit and grease your pan(s).
 Here’s I’ve also lined this big 11″ x 14″ with parchment for easy extraction.
 I recommend it.